Better Email Marketing Software for Municipalities

 Subscription and permission management

-The page where contacts land on after they click the “unsubscribe link” in emails should be more than just a simple unsubscribe page.
-A typical unsubscribe page is, again, a marketing feature: You don’t want to hear from us so we let you unsubscribe so you don’t report spam.
+The page where contacts land after they click the “unsubscribe link” in emails should be more than just a simple unsubscribe page.
+A typical unsubscribe page is a marketing feature: You don’t want to hear from us so we let you unsubscribe so you don’t report spam.
 This is a standard, basic unsubscribe page:

 Basic unsubscribe page

-When you have (community) members that you have a relationship with and not just a list you can potentially sell to then subscription management becomes more about managing the relationship.
-Yes, part of this is to unsubscribe but there is more to it.
+When you have (community) members with whom you have a relationship, and not just a list you can potentially sell to, then subscription management becomes more about managing the relationship.
+Part of this is to enable contacts to unsubscribe but there is more to it.

-Instead of adding a link to emails that read “Unsubscribe from this list”, use something different: “Manage your email preferences”.
-This means you will let members update their profile and language preference and show them details about what type of messages they are receiving, how often and why.
-You will also be able to communicate to them that some content is opt-in and some is mandatory and do it on a page that is fully branded.
+Envoke does things differently.
+Instead of adding a link to emails that reads “Unsubscribe from this list”, use something different like: “Manage your email preferences”.
+This is a place for members to update their profile and language preference, and show them details about what type of messages they are receiving, how often, and why.
+You will also be able to communicate to them that some content is opt-in and some is mandatory.
+All of this will happen on a page that is fully branded.

 Here are a few examples of an email preference page to illustrate the level of customization that’s possible to match your communication objectives.